 • Short projects

-• Projects with evolving and uncertain needs
+• Projects with changing and uncertain needs

 • Projects requiring a close relationship with the user